-Satellite Radio Electronic Serial Number (ESN): This 12 digit Satellite Serial Number is needed to activate, modify or track your satellite radio account.
+Satellite Radio Electronic Serial Number (ESN): This 12-digit Satellite Serial Number is needed to activate, modify or track your satellite radio account.
 You will need this number when communicating with SIRIUS.
 While in Satellite Radio mode, you can view this number on the radio display by pressing AUX and Preset 1 control simultaneously.

 Radio Display Condition Action Required

 ACQUIRING Radio requires more No action required.
-This

-than two seconds to message should disappear
+than two seconds to This message should

-produce audio for shortly.
+produce audio for the disappear shortly.

-the selected

-channel.
+selected channel.

-SAT FAULT Internal module or If this message does not
+SAT FAULT Internal module or If this message does

-system failure clear within a short period
+system failure not clear within a short

-present. of time, or with an ignition
+present. period of time, or with

+an ignition key cycle,

-key cycle, your receiver may
+your receiver may have

-have a fault.
+a fault.
 See your

 authorized dealer for

-service.
+Darrie Carbar ~, , , service.

-INVALID CHNL Channel no longer This previously available
+INVALID CHNL Channel no longer This previously

-available. channel is no longer
+available. available channel is no

-available.
-Tune to another
+longer available.
+Tune

-channel.
-If the channel was
+to another channel.
+If the channel was one of

-one of your presets, you
+your presets, you may

-may choose another channel
+choose another channel

 for that preset button.

 UNSUBSCRIBED Subscription not Contact SIRIUS at

-available for this 1-888-539-7474 to
+UNSUBSCITIBLE available for this 1-888-539-7474 to

-channel. subscribe to the channel, or
+channel. subscribe to the

+CHarmer. channel, or tune to

-tune to another channel.
+another channel.

+NO TEXT Artist information not Artist information not

+1.0 11111 available. available at this time on

+this channel.
+The

+system is working

+properly.

-Radio Display Condition Action Required NO TEXT Artist information Artist information not not available. available at this time on this channel.
+Radio Display Condition Action Required NO TEXT Song title information not available.
+Song title information not available at this time on this channel.
 The system is working properly.
-NO TEXT Song title Song title information not information not available at this time on this available. channel.
+NO TEXT Category information not available.
+Category information not available at this time on this channel.
 The system is working properly.
-NO TEXT Category information Category information not not available. available at this time on this channel.
+NO SIGNAL Loss of signal from the SIRIUS satellite or SIRIUS tower to the vehicle antenna.
+You are in a location that is blocking the SIRIUS signal (i.e., tunnel, under an overpass, dense foliage, etc).
 The system is working properly.
-NO SIGNAL Loss of signal from You are in a location that is the SIRIUS satellite blocking the SIRIUS signal or SIRIUS tower to (i.e., tunnel, under an the vehicle antenna. overpass, dense foliage, etc).
-The system is working properly.
 When you move into an open area, the signal should return.
-UPDATING Update of channel No action required.
-The DATING programming in process could take up to programming in progress. three minutes.
-CALL SIRIUS Satellite service has Call SIRIUS at 1-888-539-7474 been deactivated by 1-888-539-7474 to SIRIUS Satellite re-activate or resolve Radio. subscription issues.
+UPDATING Update of channel programming in progress.
+No action required.
+The process could take up to three minutes.
+CALL SIRIUS 1-888-539-7474 Satellite service has been deactivated by SIRIUS Satellite Radio.
+Call SIRIUS at 1-888-539-7474 to re-activate or resolve subscription issues.